Vedic Meditation Mantras 101: A Complete Guide

 A few other benefits of meditating with a Bija mantra are:

-- Ease, naturalness, and enjoyment inside meditation
+• Ease, naturalness, and enjoyment inside meditation

-- No fighting thoughts inside a meditation sitting
+• No fighting thoughts inside meditation

-- Greater acceptance of thoughts in meditation
+• Greater acceptance of thoughts in meditation

-- Deeper, more restful sleep
+• Deeper, more restful sleep

-- Less reactivity
+• Less reactivity

-- More enjoyment and presence in life over time
+• More enjoyment and presence in life over time

-- A return to balance in mind, body and spirit
+• A return to balance in mind, body, and spirit

-- Positive physiological effects as the body has to manage less accumulated stress
+• Positive physiological effects as the body has to manage less accumulated stress

 Most people experience a sense of calm and better sleep almost immediately when they start practicing Vedic Meditation with a Bija mantra.
-Month over month for the first 6 months, the noticeable improvements will increase.
+Month over month, for the first 6 months, the noticeable improvements will increase.

 HOW DO I START A VEDIC MEDITATION?